Gigaspaces/xap-docs/site/content/howto/admin-quiesce-pu.markdown

 *Description:*

-Putting a Processing Unit into maintunence  mode.
+Putting a Processing Unit into maintenance  mode.

 *Input Example:*